MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ## Documentation

-CarboKitten is written entirely using literate programming.
-FIXME: expand.
+CarboKitten is written entirely using literate programming [@Knuth1984].
+This means that the implementation of CarboKitten is written as an integral part of its own documentation, using a system called Entangled [@Hidding2023].

 # Examples {#sec:examples}

-### Sea level
+## Sea level

 Variables external to the production, which modulate it the most, are the sea level and insolation.
 The sea level, together with subsidence, result in the *relative* sea level, which translates into *water depth* at any given position in the basin.
 The sea level must be specified as a function of time.
 It can be a constant, a continuous function or an empirical dataset.
 Empirical datasets can be read in as text files and need to be interpolated to equidistant intervals corresponding to the time step with which the model is run.